cloud-mlops/fine-tuning/serving/README.md

 #### Create a Persistent Disk for the LLM model weights

-If you already have LLM model and weights uploaded to a bucket location( as mentioned above) then skip this creation of bucket.
+If you already have LLM model and weights uploaded to a bucket location( as mentioned above) then skip creation of bucket.

 ##### Upload the model and weights to GCS bucket.

-1. Create a GCS bucket in the same region as your GKE cluster.
+Create a GCS bucket in the same region as your GKE cluster.

 ```
 gsutil mb gs://${V_MODEL_BUCKET} --region ${REGION}